 Protein, carbs, and fat are all digested slightly differently.
 Protein is one of the nutrients that actually slows down the digestive process, keeping food in the stomach for longer, which signals the brain to make you feel full and satisfied.2

 Protein shakes are often used to prevent overeating.
 Sometimes, people choose to make a protein shake instead of consuming a meal.
-For example, consuming a shake for breakfast instead of eggs and toast.
+For example, drinking a shake for breakfast instead of eggs and toast.

-In this case, you want to make sure that your shake contains the other essential nutrients for health – carbohydrates, fat, vitamins and minerals – so that it has a nutritive value similar to a full meal.
+In this case, you want to make sure that your shake contains other essential nutrients for health, like carbohydrates, fat, vitamins and minerals.
+Then you can be confident you’re getting a similar nutritive value to eating a full meal.

 Protein shakes as meal replacements are a good option for several situations: when someone has trouble controlling portion sizes and easily overeats, when someone might not have time to cook/prepare a balanced meal and would skip a meal instead, or when other healthy options are limited.